prcore/docs/content/en/development/plugin-system/add-new-plugin/algorithm.md

 - `COST`
 - `OUTCOME`
 - `TREATMENT`
+- `TREATMENT_RESOURCE`

+The `TREATMENT_RESOURCE` represents the first resource who triggers the treatment in a case.
+If there is no treatment in a case, the value will be empty.

 If the column is not in the above list, but it is marked as case attribute, it will be renamed to `CASE_ATTRIBUTE_<data_type>_<attribute_name>`.
 For example, if the attribute name is `age`, the column name will be `CASE_ATTRIBUTE_NUMBER_age`.